 We went through all seven Harry Potter books in the NICU, and we have been through all seven of them several times by now.

-Harry Potter just never gets old, I purchased these amazing illustrated edition recently and dedicated them to my son so that whenever we read he can see colourful images to speed up his imagination.
+Harry Potter just never gets old, I purchased these amazing illustrated editions recently and dedicated them to my son so that whenever we read he can see colorful images to speed up his imagination.

 Out of all his books, these are the ones he brings to me the most for a good read.